 Dates & Pricing

-Please note that due to stormy weather in central Vietnam and danger of floods, the Tu Lan area is closed between Mid September to Mid November.
+Please note that due to stormy weather in central Vietnam and the danger of floods, the Tu Lan area is closed between August to December.

 Prices are based on twin share occupancy.

 Rates for private groups of 2 travelers and above: